 This is why some of the finest restaurants in the U.S. makes everyone on staff obtain a license.
 It makes you look better from the eyes of consumers and health inspectors.

 In general, weather it’s required or not by your state or local jurisdiction, earning a food handlers card is a HUGE and under-looked benefit to you and those around you.

 Food Handlers Card vs. Food Managers Certification

-To avoid any confusion, let’s explain the difference between a food handlers card and a food managers certification.
-Both are provided by ServSafe… and just about every kitchen in the U.S. will have one person on staff with either or.
+To avoid any confusion, let’s explain the differences between a food handlers card and a food managers certification.
+Both certifications are available through numerous online courses… and just about every kitchen in the U.S. will have one person on staff with either or.

 However, some states do indeed require that (1) every food-related employee has a Food Handlers Card and (2) that AT LEAST one person on staff obtains a Food Managers Certification.

 Below are the definitions of both Food Handlers Card and Food Managers Certification.
 This should help you get a better idea on the differences.

 Food Handlers Card: The Food Handlers Card, also known as the food handlers permit or food handlers license, is a certificate proving to health inspectors and employers alike that someone is qualified to handle unpackaged foods that served to the general public.

 - The course and assessment is designed for food preparers, food servers and other frontline staff.